mahavedalla/mahavedalla/docs/questions/patipada/whether-the-practice-is-intellectual.md

-# Whether the practice is intellectual?
+Question: Whether the practice is intellectual?
 Answer in Brief: -
  Category: Paṭipadā
 Sutta References: AN 6.46; MN 95; MN 26